robertpsoane/wedding/where.md

 We will start with an 'afternoon tea', composed of tea, coffee and cake.
 We would be most grateful if any guests who enjoy baking could bring along some cake for this.

-More details will follow, however we expect that as the evening draws on we will have a dinner and a dance.
+More details will follow, however as the evening draws on we will have a dinner and a dance.

 If people are without cars, please let us know and we'll do our best to find a lift to the hall.
 Likewise if you have space in your car that you'd be willing to offer, let us know.